LiMinggang/madedit-mod/README.txt

 Fix: "New File" & "Open File" button in toolbar got unclickable when all editor tabs closed #190
 Fix: Not respond to wxSlider event(bug of CodeBlocks https://sourceforge.net/p/codeblocks/tickets/350/)
 Fix: Bug of wxGenericTreeCtrl(Fixed in wxWidgets 3.1) #136
-Update wxWidgets to 3.1.0
+Fix: Initial size of the input box(SearchReplace dialog) is not updated #191 Update wxWidgets to 3.1.0
 Update translation